-144. Plaintiffs repeat and incorporate by reference each of the allegations set forth in each of the preceding paragraphs of this Complaint.

-145. The Due Process Clause prohibits laws or regulations that are so vague that they (1) fail to give persons of ordinary intelligence fair notice of how to accord their conduct to avoid adverse legal consequences or (2) permit arbitrary enforcement.
+- 163. Plaintiffs repeat and incorporate by reference each of the allegations set forth in each of the preceding paragraphs of this Complaint. - 164.
+The Due Process Clause prohibits laws or regulations that are so vague that they (1) fail to give persons of ordinary intelligence fair notice of how to accord their conduct to avoid adverse legal consequences or (2) permit arbitrary enforcement.
 Sessions v.
 Dimaya, 138 S. Ct.
-1204, 1212 (2018).

-146. Only by maintaining eligibility for adjustment to LPR status can a noncitizen avoid the grave consequences of deportation.
+1204, 1212 (2018). - 165.
+Only by maintaining eligibility for adjustment to LPR status can a noncitizen avoid the grave consequences of deportation.
 See 8 U.S.C. § 1227(a)(1)(A) (authorizing deportation of noncitizens found inadmissible at the time of adjustment of status), (B), (C)(i) (authorizing deportation of noncitizens who are "present in the United States in violation of" the INA or who have "failed to maintain the[ir] nonimmigrant status").
 The Public Charge Rule is therefore inextricably linked to noncitizens' ability to avoid deportation and is thus subject to "the most exacting vagueness standard."
 See Dimaya, 138 S. Ct. at 1213.

-147. The Public Charge Rule's vague factors and unclear weighting scheme provide insufficient guidance for USCIS officials to make non-arbitrary determinations about whether applicants for adjustment of status are likely to receive one or more of the government benefits enumerated by the Public Charge Rule for a brief period of time at some point in their lives.
+- 166. The Public Charge Rule's vague factors and unclear weighting scheme provide insufficient guidance for USCIS officials to make non-arbitrary determinations about whether applicants for adjustment of status are likely to receive one or more of the government benefits enumerated by the Public Charge Rule for a brief period of time at some point in their lives.
 This is particularly true for noncitizens who have the ability and inclination to earn an income.
-Accordingly, individual Plaintiffs and other noncitizens like them will struggle to know how to accord their conduct to avoid adverse immigration consequences, and immigration officials are almost certain to enforce the Rule in an arbitrary and discriminatory manner.

-148. The Public Charge Rule is therefore void for vagueness under the Fifth Amendment's Due Process Clause.
+Accordingly, Baltimore City's noncitizen residents and CASA's members, including the individual Plaintiffs, and other noncitizens like them will struggle to know how to accord their conduct to avoid adverse immigration consequences, and immigration officials are almost certain to enforce the Rule in an arbitrary and discriminatory manner. - 167.
+The Public Charge Rule is therefore void for vagueness under the Fifth Amendment's Due Process Clause.